edgio-docs/edgio-docs/src/guides/v5/sites_frameworks/getting_started/next.md

   .use(nextRoutes);
 ```

-### Preventing Next.js pages from being cached by other CDNs {/* preventing-nextjs-pages-from-being-cached-by-other-cdns */}
+### Preventing Next.js Pages from Being Cached by Other Cdns {/*preventing-nextjs-pages-from-being-cached-by-other-cdns*/}

 By default, Next.js adds a `cache-control: private, no-cache, no-store, must-revalidate` header to all responses from `getServerSideProps`.
 The presence of `private` would prevent {{ PRODUCT_NAME }} from caching the response, so `nextRoutes` from `{{ PACKAGE_NAME }}/next` automatically removes the `private` portion of the header to enable caching at the edge.
 If you want your responses to be private, you need to specify a `cache-control` header using the router: